MathijsJBeentjes/Globals.NET.RabbitMQ/README.md

 The [Globals Communication Pattern](http://beentjessoftware.nl/globals/globalsdesignpattern.pdf) describes a way to make communication between systems death simple, hiding away all technical details.

 This package contains a .NET & RabbitMQ implementation of this pattern.

+For the examples, click [here](https://github.com/MathijsJBeentjes/Globals.NET.RabbitMQ.Examples)

 Working (C#): On the sending side, you declare a Global of a certain type and name.